ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 The Linux Kernel features make it possible for the Container Virtualisation to take place in the Kernel, and to have controls placed on the runtime of processes within that virtualisation.
 The Container Image, is the first corner stone of the software contract between the developer of a Containerised application and the Container Engine that implements the Virtualisation.
 The Image is used to encapsulate all the dependencies of the target application including executables, libraries, static configuration and sometimes static data.

-The `OCI Image sepcification <https://github.com/opencontainers/image-spec/releases/tag/v1.0.0>`_ defines a standard for constructing the root file-system that a Containerised application is to be launched from.
+The `OCI Image specification <https://github.com/opencontainers/image-spec/releases/tag/v1.0.0>`_ defines a standard for constructing the root file-system that a Containerised application is to be launched from.
 The file-system layout of the image is just like the running application would expect and need as an application running in virtual server.
 This can be as little as an empty ``/`` (root) directory for a fully statically linked executable, or it could be a complete OS file-system layout including ``/etc``, ``/usr``, ``/bin``, ``/lib``, ``/dev`` etc. - whatever the target application needs.

 According to the OCI specification, these images are built up out of layers that typically start with a minimal OS such as `AlpineLinux <https://alpinelinux.org/>`_ with successive layers of modification, that might add libraries, and other application dependencies.